 In 2006, I had the opportunity to return to Holberg for the first time in over 35 years.
 I was amazed at how little the place has changed.
 It was easy to find the major landmarks (like Elephant Crossing, the Log Dump, the bunkhouses, etc.) But,sadly, the people I knew had long gone.
 There were only a couple of names in the phonebook that I recognized and none of my old friends were around any more.
 It was impossible to find people like Frank and Judy Szy, Mike Thurston, Joan Tidbury, Dave Tidbury, Denis Gagnon, or any of my other schoolmates.
 Nor could I find any trace of folks like Percy Wong, Art Jones, Fred Mantic, Neil Arthurs, Harold Yasinski, Harry Hemingway, Rick Selzer, Gabe the gas station operator, Bob Fells, French Mike, Roy Juthans, Jim Gibbons, George Anderson, Merle Humphrey, or any of the others I knew in the 70’s.

 Ah well… probably just as well because, when I left, most of these people only regarded me as a rather strange young man with an accordion, drum kit, and a bad case of acne.
-Regardless of that dark past, being able to come back to Holberg after nearly 35 years of absence was long overdue.
+Regardless of that unremarkable past, being able to come back to Holberg after nearly 35 years of absence was long overdue.

 Before leaving for this trip, I got the bright idea of videotaping the journey with old “top 40 hits” from the 70’s playing in the background.
 There’s a clip of it over there on the right.
 Be forewarned, however–this is not a puny little 10 minute YouTube flick.
 A place like Holberg deserves to be remembered with something considerably more substantial, so this “epic” is about 45 minutes long and it takes you on a tour of the road to Holberg, the logging camp and the unfortunately “deceased” Canadian Forces Base.